More Modules and Libraries

 .ml

-type 'a t (* Do some type hiding here *)
+type t (* Do some type hiding here by not saying what the type is, just that it exists *)

 end

-module Simple_set : Simple_set = struct ... end
+module String_set : STRING_SET = struct ... end

 Functors

-- Functors are simply parametric modules, i.e. functions from modules to modules
+- Functors are parametric modules, i.e. functions from modules to modules

 - They let us define a generic code library to which we can plug in some concrete code